 Character education is increasingly being talked about by politicians, employers, teachers, parents and young people across the world.
 Can teaching virtues such as honesty, self-control, fairness, resilience and respect - which contribute to good character - be part of the solution to many of the challenges facing society today?

 This free online course offers you the opportunity to understand virtues and the role they play in helping both individuals and society flourish.
 We will tap into this increasing interest and answer important questions such as what is character and character education, why is it important and can it be taught?
-For those interested in extending their learning it will also provide a taster course for an exciting new MA in Character Education currently being developed by the University of Birmingham.
+For those interested in extending their learning it will also provide a taster course for the exciting new MA in Character Education run by the University of Birmingham.

 Learn with academic experts and practising teachers